 Middle School Athletic Handbook

-The middle school and upper school programs differ dramatically in both the expectations of the participants and the type of competition.
+The Middle school and Upper school programs differ dramatically in both the expectations of the participants and the type of competition.
 This is a guide explaining the philosophy and offerings available in our Middle School sports program, which includes Grade 5 for field hockey, soccer and lacrosse.

-The middle school athletic program at Lincoln School offers a blend of competitive and non-competitive sports.
+The Middle School athletic program at Lincoln School offers a blend of competitive and non-competitive sports.
 Middle school sports are as much about participating as they are about learning basic skills.
 We encourage each student to try a new sport and we give every student the opportunity to participate at some level.
-Below is a listing of the six sport offerings available to the middle school student at Lincoln School.
+Below is a listing of the seven sport offerings available to the Middle School student at Lincoln School.
 The number of teams and level of competition for each sport will depend on the number of participants.
 Prior to the start of each season sign-up sheets are posted to allow students to choose the sport in which they would like to participate.

 Middle School Sport Offerings: